skygering/acoustic-eDNA/README.md

 ### Plotting - CTD_EK_plotting.py

-We are able to plot the CTD traces using `plot_evl`. for this, we just need a matplotlib pyplot axis to plot on and a .evl file.
+We are able to plot the CTD traces using `plot_evl`.
+For this, we just need a matplotlib pyplot axis to plot on and a .evl file.

 We can also plot an echogram using `plot_echo`.
 This relies heavily on pyEcholab's `echogram` function and simply adds additional aesthetic features.